grbeno/grbeno.github.io/pages/dj_llmlang.md

 ```
 **Create new database**

-Installing postgres on your device is necessarry.
+Installing Postgres on your device is necessarry.

 Open CLI